zamaraevk/startup-3.0/README.md

 - First founder created the private company contract with a certain name and the ticker.
 This contract will have its internal ERC20 token which can circulate only between founders.
 - Founder added couple more founders to the company.
 - After all, founders agreed and launched a vesting schedule.
-90% of all internal tocken supply(equity) is distributed equally between founders on the schedule with the 4-year duration.
+90% of all internal token supply(equity) is distributed equally between founders on the schedule with the 4-year duration.
 - After the vesting schedule launch, 10% of equity will stay in the Equity pool for future company needs.
 - Anyone can send ETH to the company contract as an investment.
 - Founders can agree and send the external transaction with ETH to pay for any company needs.